 For a simple tourist visa, there are three different versions.

 - One Month Visa (single entry) – around $56

 - Three Month Visa (double entry) – around $85

 - Six Month Visa (multiple entries) – around $170

-Most nationalities can obtain a visa-upon-arrival in Jordan.
-Many countries have to apply for a visa prior to arriving though.
-A complete list of these countries can be found on this website.
+Most nationalities can obtain a visa-upon-arrival in Jordan, but some countries have to apply for a visa prior to arriving though.

 If you choose to use a Jordan Pass, you’ll be given three options ranging from $100-$115.
 These options differ only in the amount of time that you will be allowed to stay in Petra without extra fees.

 Upon entering Jordan, you will present your Jordan Pass at customs and be charged nothing initially.
 When departing from Jordan, customs will check your Jordan Pass again and the length of your stay; only then will you be charged accordingly.
 Stayed in Jordan only two nights?
 Gotta pay for a visa.
 Three nights?
 Hooray!
 Free visa.